 “This new research is just the latest in what amounts to a revolution in paleontology thanks to advances in CT imaging of fossils,” said co-author Lawrence M. Witmer, professor of anatomy at Ohio.
 University Heritage College of Osteopathic Medicine, which has scanned dinosaurs with CT scans – including Baryonyx — for more than 25 years.
 “We are now able to assess the cognitive and sensory abilities of extinct animals and explore how the brain evolved in highly behaving dinosaurs like spinosaurs. »

 “This new study highlights the important role that UK fossils play in our rapidly changing and evolving understanding of dinosaurs, and shows how the UK – and the University of Southampton in particular – is at the forefront of research. on spinosaurs,” said Dr. Neil Gostling who directs the EvoPalaeoLab at the University of Southampton.
-“Spinosaurs themselves are one of the most controversial groups of dinosaurs, and this study is a valuable addition to ongoing discussions about their biology and evolution. »
+“Spinosaurs themselves are one of the most controversial groups of dinosaurs, and this study is a valuable addition to ongoing discussions regarding their biology and evolution. »